cloudmesh/cloudmesh-manual/docs/_sources/concepts/compute.rst.txt

     ~/cm/cloudmesh-aws/cloudmesh/aws/compute/Provider.py
     ~/cm/cloudmesh-aws/cloudmesh/azure/compute/Provider.py
     ~/cm/cloudmesh-aws/cloudmesh/oracle/compute/Provider.py
     ~/cm/cloudmesh-aws/cloudmesh/google/compute/Provider.py
             ...

 Here the ABC class determines which methods must be implemented by the main cloud provider.
-This provider than delectes the activity to the cloud provider that is determinded by the internal cloudmesh `cloud` variable.
+This provider then detects the activity to the cloud provider that is determined by the internal cloudmesh `cloud` variable.
 To simplify authentication, the credentials can be stored in the cloudmesh.yaml file.